qinbatista/PythonServer/Application/GameAliya/documentation/Manager/PlayerStateManager.md

 Consume a skill scroll for a chance to level up the given skill.
 The skill must already be unlocked (not level 0).
 Different tiers of skill scrolls provide different chances to successfully level up the skill.

-Status codes and meaning:
+Status codes and meaning (**success 0 and 1**):

-- 0 - Success  （upgrade=0 升级成功， upgrade=1升级失败）
+- 0 - upgrade success
+- 1 - upgrade unsuccessful
-- 1 - User does not have that skill
+- 2 - User does not have that skill
-- 2 - Invalid scroll id
+- 3 - Invalid scroll id
 - 4 - User does not have enough scrolls
 - 9 - Skill already at max level